 Featherston Community Board

-• consider and report on all matters referred to it by Council, or any matter of interest or concern to the community board
+- consider and report on all matters referred to it by the Council, or any matter of interest or concern to the community board

-• maintain an overview of services provided by Council within the community
+- maintain an overview of services provided by the Council within the community

-• undertake any other responsibilities that are delegated to it by Council.
+- undertake any other responsibilities that are delegated to it by the Council

 The community boards are made up of four elected community representatives plus two councillors who advocate for and represent the interests of their community.
 They play a key role in engaging with community groups.